xiaoyanLi629/CNN_coffee_ring_effect/README.md

   Return a list of misclssified images file code
   This is part of function 7

+Result analysis files:

+1, Each_run_accuracy_box_plot.py
+  This files reads all 10 models accuracy results and plots each models' last 100 accuracy results with scale bars Output figure file is Test accuracy figure.jpg

+2, Each_class_accuracy_plot.py
+  This file reads all 10 models accuracy results and plots accuracy of each class (six water samples classes in total) of the last 100 models of total ten runs.
+  Output file is Test accuracy of each class.jpg

+Files running flow:

 1, run the CNN_main.py first.
 The file includes the model. read data and train the model by training data.

+2, run t